shramee/dojo-js/readme.md

 Dojo: Unopinionated
 ===================

-Basic Dojo wrapper
+Basic Dojo wrapper.

-You can it like so,
+You can use it like so,
 ```ts
 const dojo = Dojo.fromCredentials({
 	accountAddress: '0xf00',